-(continued from other side) Score Pance SCORE Category Description Score Range (Reviewer) COMMENTS (Reviewer) Water quality, pool frequency, channel composition, LWD frequency 0.1 positively affected by the project .
-Salmonid Habitat Quality 0 to 4 Increase in stream length, estuary or off-channel area after project Columbia Hobitat Oversity completion.
+(continued from other side) Category Description Score Range SCORE (Reviewer) COMMENTS (Reviewer) (Reviewer) COMMENTS (Reviewer) Water quality, pool frequency, channel composition, LWD frequency positively affected by the project.
+Salmonid Habitat Quality positively affected by the project.
+0 to 4 Increase in stream length, estuary or off-channel area after project Colmonid Hobitat Overtity completion.
 Salmonid Habitat Quantity Range of salmon life history stages addressed and positively affected by 0 to 4 Salmonid Life Histories the project (e.g. spawning, rearing, migration).
-0 to 4 Salmonid Species Diversity Number of salmonid species positively affected. (current) 0 to 4 Are riparian areas healthy with native vegetation or will invasive species Riparian forest and native and/or restoration be addressed? vegetation 0 to 4 Anthropogenic or geomorphic- sediment issues and/or their restoration Sediment Control positively affected by the project.
-0 to 4 Climate adaptation is formally incorporated into project benefits and Climate Adaptation addressed in the proposal description.
-0 to 4 Improvement or maintenance of connectivity to functional or high quality habitat.
-Salmonid habitat connectivity 0 to 4 Score Range SCORE (score applicant based on track record and documented resources) Score Kange (Reviewer) COMMENTS (Reviewer) Applicant is or has an appropriate How complete and balanced is the project team? project sponsor.
-Thow complete and balanced is the project team: 0 to 4 How does this project address the funding requirements of the granting Likelihood of satisfying the agency? granting agency.
+0 to 4 aa . .
+Number of colors will an axion positively offered Salmonid Species Diversity (current) Number of salmonid species positively affected.
+0 to 4 (current) 0104 Riparian forest and native Are riparian areas healthy with native vegetation or will invasive species and/or restoration be addressed? vegetation and/or restoration be addressed?
+0 to 4 .
+Anthropogenic or geomorphic- sediment issues and/or their restoration Sediment Control positively affected by the project.
+0 to 4 Olimate adoptation in formally incompared into anciont boundity Climate Adaptation Climate adaptation is formally incorporated into project benefits and addressed in the proposal description.
+0 to 4 • Improvement or maintenance of connectivity to functional or high quality habitat.
+Salmonid habitat connectivity 0 to 4 Score Range SCORE (score applicant based on track record and documented resources) ooore range (Reviewer) COMMENTS (Reviewer) Applicant is or has an appropriate How complete and balanced is the project team?
+0.15.4 project sponsor.
+0 to 4 Likelihood of satisfying the How does this project address the funding requirements of the granting granting agency. agency?
 0 to 4 Are projected expenses realistic relative to documented costs and are Accuracy and completeness of they adequate? budget.
-0 to 4 Are there timing issues for this projects success that make it more Urgency for immediate important to move forward now? implementation.
-0 to 4 O 100 40 Qualifications / track record of sponsor/partners Qualifications 0 to 4 Is there endorsement (e.g support letters) of affected landowners, support Local Community Support by economic sectors, community awareness and adequate buy in?
-0 to 4 TOTAL:
+0 to 4 llenonou fou immodiata Are there timing issues for this projects success that make it more Urgency for immediate implementation. important to move forward now?
+0 to 4 Qualifications / track record of sponsor/partners Qualifications 0 to 4 Is there endorsement (e.g support letters) of affected landowners, support by economic sectors, community awareness and adequate buy in?
+0 to 4 Local Community Support 0 10 4